safaebm/1---Mandatory-Excercise/Readme.md

 _./src/index.ts_

-- we creat a function that returns the the number of affected person by community
+- we creat a function that returns the the maximum scaled number of affected person

 ```bash
 const calculateBasedOnAffectedCases = (comunidad: string, data: any[]) => {